 Geology Site Account

-Limefields Pit, SAFFRON WALDEN, Uttlesford District, TL54113954, Potential Local Geological Site
+Limefields Pit, SAFFRON WALDEN, Uttlesford District, TL54113954, Notified Local Geological Site

 Site name: Limefields Pit.

 Limefields Pit is a disused chalk quarry situated off the cul-de-sac known as Limefields, one kilometre north of Saffron Walden on the Little Walden Road.
 It has fine vertical cliffs of Upper Chalk and is now a nature reserve.
 Access is available by prior arrangement with the warden.